phpmyadmin/phpmyadmin/doc/config.rst

 .. warning::

-    Don't use the controluser 'pma' if not existing yet and don't use 'pmapass' as password.
+    Don't use the controluser 'pma' if it does not yet exist and don't use 'pmapass' as password.